pr0PM/my-gcp-website/README.md

 After completing this workshop, students can:

 1. Learn about Cloud CDN for better performance
-2. Explore Cloud Build for automated deployments
+2. Learn about CI/CD
-3. Set up custom domains with Cloud DNS
+3. Explore GitHub Actions for automated deployments
-4. Implement CI/CD pipelines
+4. Set up custom domains with Cloud DNS
 5. Add dynamic content with Cloud Functions

 ## Resources